project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

     smartphone application or a PC command line tool.
 Note that this protocol is not part of the Matter specification.

-## Devide Firmware Upgrade over Matter
+## Device Firmware Upgrade over Matter

 > **_NOTE:_** The procedure presented below requires that you have OpenThread
-> Border Router set up either in Docker or on a Raspberry Pi.
+> Border Router (OTBR) set up either in Docker or on a Raspberry Pi.
 Read
 > [Setup OpenThread Border Router on Raspberry Pi](openthread_border_router_pi.md)
 > to learn how to install the OTBR on a Raspberry Pi.

 The DFU over Matter involves two kinds of nodes: OTA Provider and OTA Requestor.
-The OTA Provider is a node that can respond to the OTA Requestors' queries about available software updates and share the update packages with them.
-The OTA Requestor is any node that needs to be updated and can communicate with the OTA Provider to fetch applicable software updates.
+An OTA Provider is a node that can respond to the OTA Requestors' queries about available software updates and share the update packages with them.
+An OTA Requestor is any node that needs to be updated and can communicate with the OTA Provider to fetch applicable software updates.
 In the procedure described below, the OTA Provider will be a Linux application and the example running on the